learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 n_species_Nina # 9
 ```

-Taking care of this many pets is weighing heavy on Nina.
+Taking care of this many pets is weighing heavily on Nina.
 She remembered Eve had a smaller collection of pets lately, and that's why she asks Eve to take care of the common species.
 This way, the extra pets are not a huge effort on Eve's behalf.
 Let's update Nina's pet collection.

 ```python